miquels/hyper-tls-hack/README.md

 An implementation of `hyper`'s `AddrIncoming` that generates `TlsStream`s.

+## THIS REPOSITORY HAS BEEN ARCHIVED.

+You can find an alternative that works with newer hyper versions here: [tls-listener](https://github.com/tmccombs/tls-listener).

 ## Location
 This crate is not published on crates.io, because I am not sure I will be able to maintain it at this time.